 Because of the crowds, more and more anglers are turning to using a fishing boat to reach quieter areas on Montana’s famous rivers.

 Advantages of a Fly Fishing Boat

 A fishing boat for fly fishing provides numerous advantages.
 These include the following, among others:

 Reach Inaccessible Areas – This should go without saying, but with a fishing boat, you can reach areas that a wade angler could never reach.

-Cover Far More Water - This is one of the greatest assets of a fishing boat - to cover huge amounts of water.
-While this isn't always a good thing (its all too easy to blow right by a good area without knowing it), by and large, its usually a good thing to cover more water than not.
-Besides, with a boat, you can float down to good water and then start to wade fish - giving you the best of both worlds.
+Cover Far More Water – This is one of the greatest assets of a fishing boat – to cover large amounts of water during a day.
+While this isn’t always a good thing (its all too easy to blow right by a good area without knowing it), by and large, its usually better to cover more water than not.
+Besides, with a boat, you can float to good water and then start to wade fish – giving you the best of both worlds.

 Fish in Low Pressure Fishing Areas – Ever fish around a busy fishing access site in Montana?
 The fish tend to be very spooky, due to all the commotion and the frequency of anglers hucking flies their way.
 By hopping in a boat, you can reach areas on a river that see greatly reduced fishing pressure.

-Darn Fun! - Yes, fishing is lots of fun.
-But you know what, so is floating!
-Even when the fish aren't biting, there are far worse ways to spend a day than floating a scenic Montana river.
+Fun – Yes, fishing is lots of fun.
+But you know what, so is floating.
+Even when the fish ignore you, there are far worse ways to spend a day than floating a scenic Montana river.

 There are numerous types of “vessels” that work as a fly fishing boat.
 Fact is, “anything that floats” works as a “fishing boat.”